 - if you have allergies to medicines, foods, or other substances

-- if you have bone marrow suppression, liver or kidney problems, chickenpox, or shingles
+- if you have bone marrow problems, liver or kidney problems, chickenpox, or shingles

 - if you drink alcohol regularly or have a history of alcohol abuse

 Some MEDICINES MAY INTERACT with Gemzar.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 Ask your health care provider if Gemzar may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.